 PRACTITIONERS

-All sessions with our providers are by appointment only and we do not provide walk-ins.
 Please reach out to practitioners directly to learn more about their services and schedule your visit.

-Victoria Dean, LM, CPM, CLC
+• Victoria Dean, LM, CPM, CLC & Ray Rachlin, LM, CPM, CLC

 Refuge Midwifery offers grounded, personal, and empowering midwifery care.